 Decent tubeless valves

 There’s nothing worse than a leaky valve, well maybe one that seems to clog up or let go of the valve core could be worse.
 Don’t suffer the ‘will it or won’t it’ approach to pumping your tyres up simply by upgrading to a decent set of valves.
 Check out these ones by Peaty’s Products, classy alloy with a valve core remover tool built in and available in loads of decent colours.
 Even better is the fact that Peaty’s Products offer a lifetime warranty on these.
-And all for £17.99!
+And all for around twenty notes.

 The key to a reliable tubeless set up is changing sealant regularly as it tends to congeal and become ineffective over time.
 Now most of the time it can be a real faff to take the tyre off and add more sealant (not to mention potentially causing problems sealing the system again).
 A sealant syringe will allow you to add the sealant of your choice through the valve.
 Use a valve core remover tool such as found on the Peaty’s valves above and attach the syringe tube to squeeze in the fresh new gunk.